Luxand FaceSDK – Migration

 JPEG images are now automatically rotated on load using the EXIF data.

-The minimally supported Linux versions are CentOS/RHEL 7.
+The minimum supported Linux versions are CentOS/RHEL 7.
 Older Linux versions are no longer supported.

-The minimally supported Windows version is Windows Vista.
+The minimum supported Windows version is Windows Vista.

 Migration from FaceSDK 6.5.1 to FaceSDK 7.0, 7.1